swseighman/Cassandra-Quarkus-Demo/README.md

 ```

-You can then browse to [http://localhost:8080/fruits.html](http://localhost:8080/fruits.html) and access the application as noted earlier.
+You can then browse to [http://localhost:8080/fruits.html](http://localhost:8080/fruits.html) or [http://localhost:8080/reactive-fruits.html](http://localhost:8080/reactive-fruits.html) and access the application as noted earlier.

-### Create Container Images
+### Creating Container Images

 We'll demonstrate a few options to build container images for the application: